19 Essential Steps to Take Before Downsizing Your Home

 Set Clear Goals for Downsizing

 Want less stress?
 Lower bills?
 More time doing what actually matters?
 That’s the point.
-Without a clear “why,” it’s easy to get stuck debating over every little item or delay a decision for years.
-The process gets a lot smoother when it’s anchored to a goal that makes sense.
+Without a clear “why,” it’s easy to get stuck debating over every little item or delay the decision for years.

 Assess Your Financial Situation

 Numbers matter.
-Selling a larger home might free up some cash, but moving has its own costs, agent commissions, taxes, new furniture, and maybe even a temporary rental.
-Don’t assume downsizing automatically means saving money.
+Selling a larger home might free up cash, but moving comes with its own costs, agent commissions, taxes, new furniture, and maybe even a temporary rental.

 Run the math.
 Understand how your monthly costs will shift.
 Talk to a professional if needed, especially about taxes, capital gains, or local incentives for retirees.
-Downsizing done wrong can create new problems instead of solving old ones.

-Are You (Financially) Ready To Retire Early?
+Related: Are You (Financially) Ready To Retire Early?
 18 Signs You’re Financially Prepared

 Inventory and Declutter Your Belongings